learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 ## Introduction

 In the earlier days of the internet, if you wanted to publish a custom website, your optons were limited, and the process was often complicated.
 Hosting a site required registering a domain, paying a hosting service, then going through a trial and erorr process of uploading your website's files to that service.

 Now, things are a bit different.
 Hosting services are still around and you can still register custom domains, but there are many ways to publish websites online now, including a few ways that are totally free for basic websites.

 In this lesson, we're going to walkthrough one free option for hosting HTML and JavaScript based websites.
-As it happens, we'll be using a service we're already familiar with - GitHub!
+As it happens, we'll be using a service we're already familiar with &mdash; GitHub!

 ## Hosting on GitHub

-Any repository on GitHub can be published as a website - even if the repo doesn't contain any HTML files.
+Any repository on GitHub can be published as a website &mdash; even if the repo doesn't contain any HTML files.
 By default, GitHub will take a repository's `README.md` file and convert it to an HTML page.
 This lesson's repo, for instance, [is also published as a GitHub Page](https://learn-co-curriculum.github.io/hosting-on-github-pages/).

 In addition to this behavior, if we include an `index.html` in the repository beside the `README.md` file, GitHub will automatically display the HTML file instead!
 This is how we'll be publishing our site.

 To create and publish your own personal website, the overall process will be: